May 20th, 2019

 Though intermittent fasting goes against what most of us have been told our whole lives (don’t skip breakfast!), there are several benefits to this way of eating.
 Our resident nutritionist Evian, who practices intermittent fasting himself, gave us the low down on what you need to know about IF – and how to do it safely.

-- Better digestion.
 Giving your body a break from food gives your body more time to digest what it ate and gives your digestive system a complete ‘reset’ each day.

-- It can help with fat loss – for several reasons.
+Fasting can help with fat loss – for several reasons.
 Firstly, it makes it easier to stay within your daily caloric target AND can prevent mindless eating at certain times of day (ie: late in the evening).
 But beyond that, it allows your body to use up all the glycogen you’ve stored in your liver for energy, and begin using fat as a fuel source.

 A TYPICAL IF DAY